Fiscal Year 2023

 This fiscally responsible budget will ensure the City is prepared for economic uncertainties, while maintaining a well-resourced government that is prepared to respond to the needs of Boston.

-- The FY22 Operating Budget covers day-to-day expenses for the City, including people like teachers, police officers, and firefighters and services like housing, recycling, and transportation.
+- The FY23 Operating Budget covers day-to-day expenses for the City, including people like teachers, police officers, and firefighters and services like housing, recycling, and transportation.

-- The $3.76 billion FY22 Operating Budget is balanced and sustainable, and places equity at the center of all decisions.
-It funds robust levels of City services, avoids layoffs, and invests heavily in post pandemic reopening, recovering, and renewing.
+- The $3.99 billion FY23 Operating Budget is balanced and sustainable, and places equity at the center of all decisions.
+It creates generational change by investing in our people, our neighborhoods, and our services.

 Operating Budget by Category

 The majority of the operating budget (57%) is allocated to Education and Public Safety expenses.

 FY23-27 Capital Plan

 This pie chart illustrates the investment allocation by category for all projects included in the FY23-27 Capital Plan.
 Percentages are based on capital funding sources only.